SublunarSage/cwu-cs481-project/README.md

-# cwu-cs481-project
+# Don't mind the mess.
-Repository for a Microsoft word-addin.
+# I'm not a developer.